-Unfortunately, even as the country progressed at various levels, we are still regressing as a healthy nation.
-India is now the diabetes capital of the world while chronic conditions like hypertension, thyroid, obesity have become a norm, even among the youth.
+Unfortunately, even as the country progresses at various levels, we are still regressing as a healthy nation.
+India is now the diabetes capital of the world, while chronic conditions like hypertension, thyroid, and obesity have become the norm, even among the youth.

 The numbers released by the World Health Organization about the prevalence of chronic conditions in India are quite appalling.
-It paints a gloomy picture stating that about 69.2 million people in India are living with diabetes and nearly 98.2 million may be affected by type 2 diabetes by 2030.
+It paints a gloomy picture, stating that about 69.2 million people in India are living with diabetes and nearly 98.2 million may be affected by type 2 diabetes by 2030.
 There is a menacing growth of cancer and hypertension among young people.
-Almost 25% of Indian families have one heart patient and India has the highest number of heart attacks in the world.
+Almost 25% of Indian families have one heart patient, and India has the highest number of heart attacks in the world.
+Real freedom can happen only when we become a disease-free nation.
+On this Independence Day, let’s ask for absolute liberty from diseases.
+It’s time to embrace a healthy lifestyle, diet.
+And if you are diagnosed with any chronic condition, don’t lose hope.
+Many ailments are easily manageable with diet, workout, and proper focus on healthy living.
+Read on to know how to lead a fuss-free, independent, and healthy life.

 Independence Day